-Shari Mendelson makes hand-made sculptures that are constructed out of discarded plastic bottles and inspired by ancient vessels.
-Her interest lies in the balance between emulating the ancient objects that she loves and creating her own original sculptures.
+Shari Mendelson makes handmade sculptures that are constructed from discarded plastic bottles and inspired by ancient vessels.
+Her interest lies in the balance between emulating the ancient objects that she loves and creating original sculptures.

-Back in her Brooklyn studio, Mendelson reinterprets these pieces using discarded plastic water, soda, and juice bottles.
+Back in her Brooklyn studio, Mendelson reinterprets these ancient pieces using discarded plastic water, soda, and juice bottles.
 Mendelson collects, cuts into pieces, and hot-glues or sews the plastic parts into new sculptures.
-At first glance her work may look like the glass or ceramic on which it is modeled, yet upon closer look, a logo, recycling stamp, or expiration date reveals the actual material.
-Like the pieces she emulates, Mendelson’s work might be beautiful, awkward, funny, or mysterious but for different reasons.
-Using plastic bottles to make works that reference objects of the past offers her a space to playfully explore the transformation of form and material while reflecting on issues of history and culture.
+The artist’s newest collection of handmade objects are layered, drippy, whimsical forms that serve as unique contemporary relics.
+At first glance, her work may resemble the glass or ceramic upon which it is modeled, yet upon closer inspection a logo, recycling stamp, or bottle expiration date reveals its actual material.
+Using recycled trash to make works that reference elegant objects of the past offers Mendelson a space to playfully explore the transformation of form and material while reflecting on issues of history and culture.

-Mendelson’s vessels reside across public and private collections and museums worldwide, including The Cooper Hewitt National Design Museum (New York), The Museum of Fine Arts Boston, and The Museum of Old and New Art (Tasmania).
-In 2015 the Museum of RISD commissioned the artist to create a unique piece based upon the ancient glass collection found within their collection; this sculpture entered the museum’s permanent collection in 2015.
+Mendelson’s vessels reside in various museums, including The Cooper Hewitt National Design Museum in New York, The Museum of Fine Arts in Boston, and The Museum of Old and New Art.
+Mendelson’s newest sculpture commissioned by the RISD Museum entered its permanent collection in 2015.

 360 View is not available for this item.